AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/navigate-the-workload-balancer.md

      >
      >Notice that work items display in the Workload Balancer when either their planned or the projected timelines (not necessarily both at the same time) occur during the timeframe selected.

-   * **Show completed work**:&nbsp;When this is enabled, tasks and issues that are completed display in the Assigned Work area.
+   * **Show completed work**: When this is enabled, tasks and issues that are completed display in the Assigned Work area.
 This is enabled by default.

      A green checkmark icon ![](assets/green-checkmark-icon.png) displays to the upper-right corner of a task or issue bar when they are completed.
 The same icon displays for a project when the tasks or issues for the selected time frame of the project are completed.

    * **Show remaining time**: When this is enabled, Workfront displays the difference between the daily time for which the user is available to work based on their schedules and the hours for which they are allocated in the Assigned Work area for the users.
 This is disabled by default and allocated time displays by default.

    * In the **Select color theme section**, select from the following:

       * **Default**: The bars for all projects and their work items display in blue.
       * **Project**: The bars associated with each project and its work items change according to the name of the project.
 All tasks that belong to the project display in bars that match the color of the project.
+The project bars display in a lighter shade to distinguish them from the tasks.
+The project bars also include a project icon when choosing not to display allocations.
       * **Project Status**: The bars associated with each project and its work items change to the color of the status of the project.

         >[!TIP]